OHSUBD2K/BDK14-Ontologies-101/docs/InitialPreparation.md

 - domain-range
 - taxon-union

-_Note: some screenshots may appear different if you are using a prior version of Protégé._
+These exercises were tested under Protégé 5.1. _Note: some screenshots may appear different if you are using a prior version of Protégé._

 #### Cloning the GitHub repository